HoneyBunny3/data_cleanup/README.md

 # Data Cleanup Project

 ## Overview
 This repository showcases a comprehensive data cleanup and transformation project.
-The aim is to demonstrate the process of preparing raw and messy datasets for analysis, reporting, and decision-making.
+The aim is to demonstrate the process of preparing raw and messy datasets for analysis and decision-making.
 The project highlights techniques such as handling missing values, removing duplicates, transforming data formats, and other essential cleanup tasks.

 ## Objectives
 - Explore and understand messy datasets.
-- Perform data cleanup using Python libraries such as `pandas` and `numpy`.
+- Perform data cleanup using the Python library `pandas`.
 - Transform data into a usable format suitable for analysis and visualization.
 - Showcase proficiency in data preparation, a critical step in the data analytics lifecycle.